mazwat/mazwat.github.io/data-structures-lm.md

 #### The Solution

 In this case a Linked List would be a better choice.
-In C# we have the **LinkedList** class.
-Linked Lists contain elements (called **Nodes**) which usually have a reference to the previous and next Node in the list.
+In C# we have the `LinkedList` class.
+Linked lists contain elements (called **Nodes**) which usually have a reference to the previous and next Node in the list.
 This means that there is a slight increase in memory needed when working with lists.

+#### Use Case
+-   If an AI character has to visit a series of **waypoints**, these could be stored in a list
+-   Your Player has a number of **quests** they can try and complete
+-   If the AI/Player carries an **action** and a number of **systems** need to be notified of the event

 ## Video Lecture